sql-machine-learning/elasticdl/docs/designs/allreduce.md

 the existing active workers.
 The existing workers will then continue to run on the tasks at hand.
 1. The master pod will try to create a new worker pod after a specified restart delay period.
 1. Once the worker pod becomes active and `AllreduceCommunicator` is aware of it, we perform the following steps:
-    1. Lock all existing worker pods.
+    1. Lock all existing worker pods, which can be done via a barrier operation.
     1. Master pod selects one of the worker pods to broadcast the current model parameters to all worker pods.
     1. Release the lock that each worker pod holds.
     1. All worker pods continue to process training tasks at hand and perform allreduce operations.